 Solid-State Decoupler Features and Benefits

-Maintaining an off-state desired range of voltage between pipe and ground and getting rid of stray currents, or the imbalances or wiring flaws in electricity flow via buildings, is what the solid-state decoupler does best.
+Maintaining an off-state desired range of voltage between pipe and ground gets rid of stray currents, or the imbalances or wiring flaws in electricity flow via buildings.
+This is what the solid-state decoupler is best known for.

 The basic functions of a solid-state decoupler:

 - Cathodic protection